CBN HUB (Heroes Underpinning Brownfields) Awards

 CBN/Actual Media Brownie Awards

 CBN, together with Actual Media (publishers of ReNew Canada and Water Canada magazines) are pleased to announce we have taken responsibility for the Brownie Awards, formerly sponsored by the Canadian Urban Institute.
 The Brownie Awards program recognizes leadership, innovation and environmental sustainability in brownfields redevelopment across Canada.
 Working with key industry and professional organizations, We will be presenting the Awards at the an Awards Gala.
 Read about the CBN/Actual Media Brownie Awards.
+You can also download the nomination forms for projects/programs or the Brownfielder of the Year.

 Real Property Institute of Canada Federal Contaminated Sites Awards